szulczewskipawel/jellyClient/README.md

 * authssl -- authentication via SSL?
 Acceptable values: True or False, False is by default,
 * player -- your local media player, like mplayer or whatever
 * autoconnect -- should client connect to the server automaticaly after run?
+* autoloadplaylist -- should client automaticaly load the playlist from file?

 ## commands
 * a \<name\> -- shows/changes active playlist,